euyseok-han/tennis-repo/README.md

 - **CSS**

 ### Framework
-- **Django**: A robust full-stack web framework for building scalable and maintainable web applications.
+- **Django**: A full-stack web framework for building scalable and maintainable web applications.

 ### Database
 - **PostgreSQL**: A powerful, open-source object-relational database for managing data efficiently.